aimermo/ItemLevelAndSearchSoundMod/README_en.md

 1. Go to the [Release](https://github.com/dzj0821/ItemLevelAndSearchSoundMod/releases) page and download the Mod archive
 2. In your game installation directory, create a `Mods` folder inside the `Duckov_Data` folder (if it doesn't already exist), and extract the Mod archive there.
 The final structure should be: `Duckov_Data->Mods->ItemLevelAndSearchSoundMod->ItemLevelAndSearchSoundMod.dll`
 3. Launch the game, go to the Mods section in the main menu, and enable the Mod

+Note: The game path must not contain special symbols, otherwise the feature may not work properly.